viwesomagaca/MAP-API/README.md

 ##### Vusi
   * Types the name of the City he wants to find the innogy Projects in.
   * Press the search button to view schools around the city
-  * If Vusi doesnt know any Cities, He can click on the school names on the left hand side.
+  * If Vusi doesn't know any Cities, He can click on the school names on the left hand side.
   * Vusi can zoom in the map to see where the school is located
   * Vusi can then scroll down after searching so that he will be able to see more details below the Map, which are:
    * School Name